Jacob Wackernagel: Biography

 Jacob Wackernagel was born on 11 December 1853 in Basel to Wilhelm Wackernagel, a Professor of German Language and Literature in Basel, and his second wife, Maria Salome (nee Sarasin).
 He was named after his godfather, Jacob Grimm of the Brothers Grimm.
 Jacob's father died when he was sixteen.

-Wackernagel studied classical and Germanic philology and history in Basel (1871-1872), Göttingen (1872-1874) and Leipzig (1874-1875); he started a doctorate in Basel in 1875, writing his thesis on "the beginnings of the study of 'pathology' (in a sense, a rudimentary study of speech sounds) in the Greek grammarians".
+Wackernagel studied classical and Germanic philology and history at Basel (1871–1872), Göttingen (1872–1874) and Leipzig (1874–1875); he started a doctorate at Basel in 1875, writing his thesis on "the beginnings of the study of 'pathology' (in a sense, a rudimentary study of speech sounds) in the Greek grammarians".
 He defended that thesis in 1876, among his examiners were Nietzsche and Heyne.
-Wackernagel then spent a short time studying at Oxford, and then began lecturing as Privatdozent in Basel in 1876-1877 winter semester.
+Wackernagel then spent a short time studying at Oxford and began lecturing as Privatdozent in Basel in the winter semester of 1876–1877.
 In 1879, at the age of 26, he became a successor of Friedrich Nietzsche as Professor of Greek.

 He married Maria Stehlin, with whom he had eight children, in 1886.
 Two of their sons, Jakob and Hans Georg, became Basel professors.

 In 1902 he was offered a chair of comparative philology in the University of Göttingen and was a Pro-Rector in 1912/13, but as a consequence of World War I he returned to Basel in 1915.
-In Basel he soon was appointed to the chair of linguistics and classical philology and held this position until his retirement in 1936.
+In Basel, he was soon appointed to the chair of linguistics and classical philology, and he held this position until his retirement in 1936.
 He taught for sixty years.
-In 1918-1919 he briefly became a Rector of the University; he held this position before in 1890.
+In 1918–1919, he briefly became a Rector of the University; he held this position before in 1890.
 Wackernagel died on 22 May 1938 at home in Basel.

 Work

 Wackernagel's major work is the Altindische Grammatik, a comprehensive grammar of Sanskrit.

 He is best known among modern linguists and philologists for formulating Wackernagel's law, concerning the placement of unstressed words (enclitic sentential particles) in syntactic second position in Indo-European clauses (Wackernagel 1892).

-Another law named after him (Wackernagel 1889) is Wackernagel's law of lengthening (Dehnungsgesetz in German), also sometimes known as the law of lengthening in composition (Regelung der Dehnung in der Zusammensetzung): in some compound words in Greek the first component ends with a vowel and the second component begins with a vowel; when neither vowel is high the first vowel is without effect and the second is replaced by its long counterpart.
+Another law named after him (Wackernagel 1889) is Wackernagel's law of lengthening (Dehnungsgesetz in German), also sometimes known as the law of lengthening in composition (Regelung der Dehnung in der Zusammensetzung): in some compound words in Greek the first component ends with a vowel and the second component begins with a vowel; when neither vowel is high the first vowel is elided without effect and the second is replaced by its long counterpart.